KY-050 Ultrasonic distance sensor

 }

-// Distance measurement is started by means of the 10us long trigger signal
+// Distance measurement is started using the 10us trigger signal

-// Now we wait at the echo input until the signal has been activated
+// Now wait at the echo input until the signal has been activated

-// and then the time measured how long it remains activated
+// and then the time is measured to see how long it remains activated

 // Now the distance is calculated using the recorded time